vanjaSophie/abe_sim/README.md

 Once the dependencies and the repositories above are installed/cloned, go to the folder in which you have placed the repositories (in the commands above, that would be the MORSE folder).
 Once there, run

 ```
+morse import abe_sim # only required the first time
 morse run abe_sim
 ```